BorgwardtLab/polygraph-benchmark/README.md

 # PolyGraph

-PolyGraph is a Python library for evaluating graph generative models.
+PolyGraph is a Python library for evaluating graph generative models by providing standardized datasets and metrics (including PolyGraphScore).

+## At a glance

+Here are a set of datasets and metrics this library provides:
+- **Datasets**: ready-to-use splits for procedural and real-world graphs
+  - Procedural: `PlanarGraphDataset`, `SBMGraphDataset`, `LobsterGraphDataset`
+  - Real-world: `QM9`, `MOSES`, `Guacamol`, `DobsonDoigGraphDataset`, `ModelNet10GraphDataset`
+  - Also: `EgoGraphDataset`, `PointCloudGraphDataset`
+- **Metrics**: unified, fit-once/compute-many interface with convenience wrappers, avoiding redundant computations.
+  - MMD2: `GaussianTVMMD2Benchmark`, `RBFMMD2Benchmark`, with optional `Interval` classes for uncertainty estimation
+  - PolyGraphScore: `PGS5` and `PGS5Interval`.
+  - Validation/Uniqueness/Novelty: `VUN`.
+- **Interoperability**: works with PyTorch Geometric and NetworkX; caching via `POLYGRAPH_CACHE_DIR`.

 ## Installation